ahmadimohammad/NebuloxSlate/source/index.html.md

 This payment API allows you to integrate & accept cryptocurrencies payments into your website.
 The Payment API links the checkout system of your business to a payment processing network that allows your clients to make transactions from you.

+# API Key

+How to get an API key in Nebulox cryptocurrency payment gateway?

+1 - Create an account in Nebulox.io using this link: [Nebulox.io](https://nebulox.io/app/user/register)

+2 - In your dashboard, click on the gateway from the side menu.
+Click on Setup Your Free Gateway button and create your first gateway.

+3 - Fill out some simple inputs: Business Name, Payment Expiration Time, Website URL, Webhook URL and Business Logo file (Optional).

+4 - Click on the create [gateway button](https://nebulox.io/app/gateway) and then a dialogue box will be shown with an API key.
+You can see it once so make sure to copy it somewhere safe.
+In case of losing it, you should regenerate the link.

+5-  Use this unique key in case of integrating Nebulox’s APIs.

 # Invoice

 ## Create Invoice